The Secret (2006 film): Critical response

 The Secret has been described as a "self-help phenomenon", a "publishing phenomenon", and a "cultural phenomenon".

 Several critics wrote about the Secret in relation to self-help in general.
 Julie Mason, of the Ottawa Citizen, wrote that word of mouth about the film spread through Pilates classes, "get-rich-quick websites" and personal-motivation blogs.
 Jane Lampman, of the Christian Science Monitor, described The Secret as a brand promoting Secret-related teachers, seminars and retreats.
 According to Jill Culora, of the New York Post, fans of The Secret have posted on a wide range of blogs and Web forums accounts of how shifting from negative to positive thoughts made big improvements in their lives.

 Jerry Adler of Newsweek called it "breathless pizzazz" for a tired self-help genre; "emphatically cinematic" and "driven by images and emotions rather than logic"; a blend of Tony Robbins and The Da Vinci Code; and "the Unsolved Mysteries of infomercials".

 In 2007, The Secret was reportedly being discussed in "e-mails, in chat rooms, around office cubicles, [and] on blind dates".
 It is recognized as having a broad and varied impact on culture.

 American TV host Oprah Winfrey is a proponent of the film and later the book.
 On The Larry King Show she said that the message of The Secret is the message she's been trying to share with the world on her show for the past 21 years.
 Author Rhonda Byrne was later invited to her show along people who vow by The Secret.

 Some critics were bothered by the film's focus on questionable wealth enhancement, including promises that the universe will give you material goods "like having the universe as your catalog."

 According to a March 2007 issue of Skeptical Inquirer, the central idea of the film "has [no] basis in scientific reality", despite invoking scientific concepts.

 Within businesses using the DVD for employee-training and morale-building, author Barbara Ehrenreich called it "a gimmick" and "disturbing", like "being indoctrinated into a cult".

 UFC former champion Conor McGregor claims The Secret played a role in his rise to fame.
-McGregor has said his first reaction on watching the DVD version was: “This is bullshit — but then something clicked for me.”
+McGregor has said his first reaction on watching the DVD version was: "This is bullshit — but then something clicked for me."
 He and girlfriend Dee Devlin, who manages his finances, started focusing on small things they wanted, such as a parking space closest to the doors of a local shopping centre.
-He said: “We would be driving to the shop and visualising the exact car park space.
-And then we’d be able to get it every time.”
+He said: "We would be driving to the shop and visualising the exact car park space.
+And then we'd be able to get it every time."

 They then began visualizing wealth, fame and championships.

 Parodies

-The concept was parodied on Parks and Recreation, The Chaser's War on Everything, It's Always Sunny in Philadelphia, The Simpsons, Boston Legal and Saturday Night Live.
+The Law of Attraction and/or The Secret was parodied on Parks and Recreation, The Chaser's War on Everything, It's Always Sunny in Philadelphia, The Simpsons, Boston Legal and Saturday Night Live.